zwettemaan/CEPSparker/ReadMe.md

 Most of the helper scripts are human-readable command line scripts (.command on Mac, .bat on Windows).

-They helpers are all written in such a way that they are easy to inspect and analyze.
+These helpers are all written in such a way that they are easy to inspect and analyze.
 They also serve as a way to explain and document the development processes.

 I know from experience how disheartening it is to find some useful sample code, and then get mired into all kinds of issues trying to install various tools